egpbos/egp/README.rst

 .. _README:

-Include a link to your project's full documentation here.
+Some of the classes and functions are well documented.
+Some are not.
+I plan on improving this situation soon.
+Stay tuned.

 Contributing
 ************

-If you want to contribute to the development of egp, have a look at the `contribution guidelines <CONTRIBUTING.rst>`_.
+If you want to contribute to the development of `egp`, have a look at the `contribution guidelines <CONTRIBUTING.rst>`_.

 License
 *******

-Copyright (c) 2009-2019, E. G. Patrick Bos
+Copyright (c) 2009-2019, E. G. Patrick Bos & Rijksuniversiteit Groningen

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.